-- Understanding conceptual and theoretical underpinnings of counselling - Gain knowledge on the use of skills and techniques related to counselling - Understand the ethical principles associated with good practice - Help students develop an understanding of counseling as a tool for helping people. - Learn to apply counselling skills while working with clients in various settings - Help students gain knowledge about various approaches in counselling.
+- Understanding conceptual and theoretical underpinnings of counselling - Gain knowledge about the use of skills and techniques related to counselling - Understand the ethical issues, principles and dilemmas associated with good practices - Learn to apply counselling skills while working with clients in various settings their journey towards becoming a professional counsellor in this field.

-The aim of this paper is to develop an understanding with the concept of counseling, its importance and utility, various skills and approaches in social work profession
+The aim of this paper is to develop an understanding the concept of counselling, its importance and utility, various skills and approaches in social work profession.
+It also improves the communication and interpersonal skills of the students.
+Besides, this course will give students an insight into topics that provide a foundation for counselling for

-Unit No Unit title Contents Credit Point I Conceptual Framework Counselling: Concept, elements and Principles of Counselling Application of counselling in social work practice.
-Group and individual counseling 1 II Counselling Approaches Psychoanalytic counselling Client-centred counselling Transactional analysis Cognitive behaviour therapy 1 III Micro Skills of Counselling Reflection and Paraphrasing Summarizing Confronting 1 IV Techniques of Counselling Crisis Counselling, Stress Management, Psycho-drama, Use of Psychological Tests 1 V Counselling with Various Groups Children, Youth, Distressed Women, Unmarried Youth (Premarital Counselling), Families, Employees and Disabled, Grief and Bereavement Counselling 1 VI The Counsellor as a Therapeutic Person Qualities of an effective counsellor Counsellor's roles and functions in the counselling process Self-awareness and its place in counselling: Beliefs, attitudes, and value orientations Ethical Issues: code of ethics for counsellors 1
+Unit No Unit title Contents Credit Point I Conceptual Framework Counselling: concept, elements and principles.
+Application of counselling in social work practices.
+Group and individual counselling 1 II Counselling Approaches Psychoanalytic counselling Client-centred counselling Transactional analysis Cognitive behaviour therapy 1 III Micro Skills of Counselling Reflection Paraphrasing Summarizing Confronting 1 IV Techniques of Counselling Crisis counselling Stress management Psycho-drama 1 V Counselling with Various Groups Children, youth, distressed women, unmarried youth (pre-marital counselling), families, employees and differently abled persons.
+Grief and bereavement counselling.
+1 VI Counsellor as a Therapeutic Person Qualities of an effective counsellor.
+Counsellor's roles and functions in the counselling process.
+Ethical issues: code of ethics for counsellors.
+Professional burnout: causes and remedies.
+1

-Professional burnout: Causes and remedies